angular/angular/aio/content/tutorial/tour-of-heroes/toh-pt0.md

 # Create a new project

 Use the `ng new` command to start creating your **Tour of Heroes** application. <br>
 <b>Please note:</b> Starting in Angular version 17 new projects will be [standalone by default](https://angular.io/guide/standalone-components).
-To create a project with the using `NgModule` use the option `ng new --no-standalone`
+To create a project with `NgModule` use the option `ng new --no-standalone`

 This tutorial: